eightbitmagnets/andromizre/README.md

-Andromizre - a webapp that randomizes user-entered lists It's so cool!
+Andromizre - a webapp that randomizes user-entered lists<br>
+It's so cool!